-

 A message from Jean--

-The Hot Cross Bun Coffee Morning raised a fantastic £600!
-We are truly grateful to you all for the generous donations, raffle prizes, and all the support shown to the church.
+The Summer Coffee Morning in July raised a fantastic £610!
+We are really grateful to you all for the generous donations, raffle prizes, and all the support shown to the church.

 WEST RUNTON